Prisoner law: The Fourteenth Amendment

-The Fourteenth Amendment of the constitution protects individuals' privacy and one instance is being "observed by strangers naked or stripped of [their] clothes" Due to the way that prisons function these privacy rights may not be protected by the fourteenth amendment.
+The Fourteenth Amendment to the United States Constitution protects individuals' privacy and one instance is being "observed by strangers naked or stripped of [their] clothes" Due to the way that prisons function these privacy rights may not be protected by the fourteenth amendment.
 Female guards employed within male prisons have the right to walk around areas in which men may be naked or using the restrooms.
 Along with being able to monitor these areas they are also allowed to search the men if needed.
 This also occurs with female prisons within where men are employed.
 According to a report from the Human Rights Watch, male corrections officers have abused their right to search prisoners.
 This includes the harassment and sexual abuse of female prisoners.
 Consequently, officers have threatened female inmates to engage in sexual activity with them.
 In court, prisoners may be subjected to prove that they have been wrongly harassed and that their privacy has been breached in order to be protected.

 Privacy in the prison setting

-Prisoner Privacy within a prison setting includes the ways that prisoners experience privacy through communicating with others, their physical prison environments and the protection of their health.
+Prisoner privacy within a prison setting includes the ways that prisoners experience privacy through communicating with others, their physical prison environments and the protection of their health.